mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

 ### 2025-01-28
-On January 28, 2025, President Donald Trump dismissed Gwynne Wilcox, a Democratic member of the U.S. National Labor Relations Board (NLRB), a move she described as "unprecedented and illegal."
-This action left the NLRB without a quorum, hindering its ability to issue decisions on labor law violations.
-Wilcox, appointed by former President Joe Biden, pledged to challenge her dismissal legally.
-Union leaders criticized the move, expressing concerns that it would disrupt the board's operations and weaken workers' rights. ([reuters.com](https://www.reuters.com/world/us/trump-fires-us-labor-board-member-hobbling-agency-amid-legal-battles-2025-01-28/?utm_source=chatgpt.com))
+On January 28, 2025, President Donald Trump stated, "I have just asked Elon Musk and @SpaceX to 'go get' the 2 brave astronauts who have been virtually abandoned in space by the Biden Administration." ([reuters.com](https://www.reuters.com/technology/space/trump-musk-suggest-sped-up-return-nasa-astronauts-details-scarce-2025-01-29/?utm_source=chatgpt.com)) )

 #usPolitics #trumpSaid